SharpSX/SharpSX/README.md

 - 👋 Hi, I’m @SharpSX
-- 👀 I’m currently interested in C#
+- 👀 I’m currently interested in Java
-- 🌱 I’m currently learning Java
 - 📫 If you want to collaborate with me, message me on Discord SharpSX#0001

 <!---